A Comprehensive Guide to Psychiatric Evaluations

 It is best to start writing the answers at least one week before the appointment.
 A patient may take a friend or family member with them.

-Patients who take any medications or supplements should make sure to inform their doctors.
-Some drugs (prescription or OTC) can change the way people think and behave.
+Patients who take any medications or supplements should inform their doctors.
+Some drugs (prescription or OTC) can change how people think and behave.

 Importance of Psychiatric Evaluations in Mental Health Treatment

 Psychiatric evaluations play a crucial role in mental health treatment.
 They can help individuals get the care they need and can also help provide: